node-muneem/muneem/docs/Handler.md

 }
 ```

-A handler added from the file system should have `//@handler`, which helps to differentiate other code from request handlers
+A handler added from the file system should have `//@handler`, or `//@service`, which helps to differentiate other code from request handlers

 ```JavaScript
 //@handler